Saint-Jean-de-Maurienne Cathedral

 Saint-Jean-de-Maurienne Cathedral is a church in Saint-Jean-de-Maurienne, Savoie, that is one of two co-cathedrals of the Roman Catholic Archdiocese of Chambéry–Saint-Jean-de-Maurienne–Tarentaise.
 Until 1966, it was the cathedral of the Diocese of Saint-Jean-de-Maurienne.
 It is dedicated to John the Baptist.

 It was built in the 6th century and rebuilt in the 11th.
 In 1771, a neoclassical porch was added.
 It holds the remains of the first three counts of the House of Savoy: Humbert I, Amadeus I and Boniface.

+Facade, with the Alps in the background.